Guiding basketball team managers and statisticians

 Athlete Physical Requirements

-All Athletes who are trying out need to be cleared before they participate.
-All the information is on farringtonhighschool.org/athletics/ on how to get cleared to participate.
-Please remind the kids to turn in their packets and do their HCAMP concussion education.
-HCAMP must be completed before try-out on Nov 13.
+All Athletes who are trying out must be cleared before participating.
+All the information on how to get cleared to participate is on farringtonhighschool.org/athletics/.
+Please remember to turn in your packets and do your HCAMP concussion education.

 Link to Team Consent Forms Varsity